MartijnDevNull/beefybellpeppers/index.md

-### welcome to the bellpeppers & beef rule page!
+### Welcome to the bellpeppers & beef rule page!

-  be friendly and nice to each other. lets all have a good time listening to good music._
+  Be friendly and nice to each other.
+Lets all have a good time listening to good music._

-  please don't stay afk for too long or you'll eventually get kicked of the stage._
+  Please don't stay afk for too long or you'll eventually get kicked of the stage._

-### genres
+### Genres

-  the genres we play here are mostly hip-hop, electronic & jazz, but were open to anything thats good stuff. no watered down
+  The genres we play here are mostly hip-hop, electronic & jazz, but were open to anything thats good stuff.
+No watered down
-  commercial pop please.
+  commercial pop/edm please.
-  if you're joining into an active session, try to catch the vibe of the music being played and go with that.
+  If you're joining into an active session, try to catch the vibe of the music being played and go with that.

-### admins & mods
+### Admins & Mods

-  jan
+  **jan**

-   from germany, so mostly active when its night
+   From germany, so mostly active when its night

    _spotify:user:sodashaq_